lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 <a name="Laradock-for-Production"></a>
 ## Prepare Laradock for Production

-It's recommended for production to create a custom `docker-compose.yml` file, for example, `production-docker-compose.yml`
+It's recommended for production to create a custom `docker-compose.yml` file, for example `production-docker-compose.yml`

-In your new production `docker-compose.yml` file, you should include only the containers you are planning to run in production (usage example: `docker-compose -f production-docker-compose.yml up -d nginx mysql redis ...`).
+In your new production `docker-compose.yml` file you should contain only the containers you are planning to run in production (usage example: `docker-compose -f production-docker-compose.yml up -d nginx mysql redis ...`).

-Note: The Database (MySQL/MariaDB/...) ports should not be forwarded on production, because Docker will automatically publish the port on the host unless specifically told not to.
-Forwarding these ports on production is quite insecure - so make sure to remove these lines:
+Note: The Database (MySQL/MariaDB/...) ports should not be forwarded on production, because Docker will automatically publish the port on the host, which is quite insecure, unless specifically told not to.
+So make sure to remove these lines:

 ```
 ports: